Contact Us 1-800-596-4880

 • Create content

-• Manage own content, including the ability to add a new version and edit your own version content, but you cannot delete your own version.
+• Manage own content, including the ability to add a new version and edit your own version content, but you can’t delete your own version.

 • Manage own reviews, including the ability to add, edit, and delete